arielbenz/gulp-flow/README.md

 # Gulp Flow

-This a content package project generated using the AEM Multimodule Lazybones template.
+This a content package project generated using the AEM Multimodule Lazybones template and implement gulp for the frontend tasks.

 ## Building